travelnxt/appacitive-docs/index.md

 }
 ```

-When the above request is successful, the HTTP response is a `200` OK and the response body is a JSON object containing the upload `url` and the file `id`, which is the orignal `filename` provided by you or a unique system generated identifier for the file.
+When the above request is successful, the HTTP response is a `200` OK and the response body is a json object containing the third party cloud storage providers upload `url` and the file `id`, which is the parameter `filename`'s value provided by you or a unique system generated identifier for the file.
 Now upload the file by making a PUT request to the `url` in the response above.
 The necessary authorization information is already embedded in the URI.
 For more details, refer to <a href="http://aws.amazon.com/documentation/s3/">Amazon S3 documentation</a>.
-This url is valid for 5 minutes if `expires` was not specified while retreiving the url and only allows you to perform a PUT on the file.
+This url is valid for 5 minutes if `expires` was not specified while retreiving the url and only allows you to perform a PUT on the url.
-You need to provied the same value for the `Content-Type` header, which you provided while retreiving the url and if not provided use 'application/octet-stream' or 'binary/octet-stream'.
+You need to provied the same value for the `Content-Type` http header, which you provided while retreiving the url and if not provided, use 'application/octet-stream' or 'binary/octet-stream'.
+You send the media file in the payload object of the PUT call.

 ``` csharp
 //Upload via Byte Stream